Do we remember everything we learn?

 - Remind them not to check their phone every 5 seconds, in fact, they should probably just turn their phone off altogether during school hours.

 - Encourage them to raise their hand, ask questions, and engage with their teachers–that’s what teachers are there for.

 - Also, make sure they take notes!

-Studies have proven that writing things down helps students remember things better than typing them, or simply listening.
-When they get home from school, ask to see their notes so that you can check and make sure they’re doing a good job.
+Studies have proven that writing things down helps students remember things better than typing them or simply listening.

 9. Apply their studies to their life

 - If your child is taking a foreign language class, encourage them to speak it around the house.

 - Ask your child to teach YOU something they’ve learned